Diamond DA50: Design

 The five-seat DA50 RG airframe is constructed predominantly of composite material.
 It is powered by a single 300 hp Continental CD-300 diesel engine, with a fuel capacity of 50 u.s.gal.

 The design features double-slotted flaps, retractable landing gear, a Garmin G1000 NXi flightdeck with autopilot and single lever power controls.
 Optional equipment includes a removable right-hand control stick, an on-board oxygen system, electric-powered air conditioning, a TKS de-icing system and a Garmin GCU 476 input keypad.

 The aircraft cruises at 180 kn and has a 750 nmi range, with a fuel economy of 9 USgal per hour.
 It has a useful load of 1232 lb.

 Operational history

 In its first long flight, a factory demonstrator DA50 RG was flown from the factory in Austria to the China AirShow 2021 in Zhuhai, Guangdong.
 The flight involved 12 stops en route and took 45 flight hours over eight days, flying 7033 nmi.

-Pilots Matthias Niederhäuser and Robin Wenger completed a global circumnavigation in a DA50 during January 2022.